shrivi16/Plant-Classification/README.md

 SamplePlant.jpg - This image is used as a sample in the Jupyter Notebook.

 The graph file shows the comparison od the RFC with the SVM classifier.

+PlantFeature.csv - This is the dataset used to train the classification models.

+Final plant classification model (jupyter) - explains all the coding used in the project